TetraSDF: Analytic Isosurface Extraction with Multi-resolution Tetrahedral Grid: Implementation Details of Initial Skeleton Extraction

 In the initial skeleton extraction step, our goal is to extract all vertices and edges of $\mathcal{C}$ from the multi-resolution tetrahedral grid.
 This section provides the detailed algorithmic construction described in~\cref{sec:grid-skeleton}.

-\subsection{Grid representation as a union of parallel-plane sets}
+\subsection{Grid Representation as a Union of Parallel-plane Sets}

 We exploit the inherent regularity of the multi-resolution tetrahedral grid to represent $\mathcal{C}$ using a union of parallel-plane sets.
-As the slopes of tetrahedral subdivision are constant across levels, their normal set is identical while their offsets differ at levels.
-Thus, multiple planes compactly represent sharing a single normal varying their offsets.
+As the slopes of tetrahedral subdivision are constant across levels, their normal set is identical while their offsets differ across levels.
+Thus, multiple planes can be compactly represented as sharing a single normal but varying in their offsets.
 We denote these unique normals as:

 For each $\vn_i$, the associated offsets across all resolution levels are defined as a vector as follows:

 This representation makes it easier to extract the vertices and edges of $\mathcal{C}$.
 Moreover, the formulation scales efficiently to large numbers of vertices and edges.